-The supreme court has drawn a distinction between a "'taxpayer action'" and a "'taxpayer derivative action.'"
-Scachitti v.
+The supreme court has drawn a distinction between a "'taxpayer action'" and a "'taxpayer derivative action.'
+"Scachitti v.
 UBS Financial Services, 215 III.
 2d 484, 494-95 (2005).
-A "'taxpayer action,'" contemplated by section 11-301 of the Public Moneys Act (735 ILCS 5/11-301 (West 2014)), "is brought by private persons in their capacity as taxpayers."
+A "'taxpayer action.' "contemplated by section 11-301 of the Public Moneys Act (735 ILCS 5/11-301 (West 2014)), "is brought by private persons in their capacity as taxpayers."
 Scachitti, 215 III.
 2d at 493.
 Snow and Krebs v.
 Thompson, 387 III.
 471 (1944), are examples.
-Taxpayers bring such an action "on behalf of themselves and as representatives of a class of taxpayers similarly situated within a taxing district or area, upon a ground which is common to all members of the class, and for the purpose of seeking relief from illegal or unauthorized acts of public bodies or public officials, which acts are injurious to their common interests as taxpayers."
-(Internal quotation marks omitted.)
-Scachitti, 215 III.
-2d at 493.
-For more than a hundred years, the common law of Illinois has recognized the right of Illinois taxpayers to "enjoin the misuse of public funds," as we already have observed.
-(Internal quotation marks omitted.)
-Id. at 494.
+Taxpayers bring such an action "on behalf of themselves and as representatives of a class of taxpayers similarly situated within a taxing district or area, upon a ground which is common to all members of the class, and for the purpose of seeking relief from illegal or unauthorized acts misapplication of public funds.
+The administration of an illegal policy, regulation, or statute is the misapplication of public funds because "the time of State employees"-a valuable public asset paid for out of the state treasury, with taxpayers' money-"is devoted in some part to" the administration of the illegal policy, regulation, or statute.
+Snow, 66 Ill.
+2d at 450; see also Krebs, 387 Ill. at 475.
+Other assets purchased by tax revenues, such as paper and electricity, also would be used.
+It always will cost something to administer a regulation, including an illegal one.
+The machinery of the State never runs cost-free.